Work From Home Tax Relief Guide

 You can make a claim for the exact amount of costs incurred.
 If you need to claim more than the agreed rates you’ll need evidence that shows the extra cost you incurred from working at home.

-I volunteer to work at home, can I still claim a tax rebate?
+I volunteer to work at home, can I claim working from home allowance?

 If you’ve made a ‘homeworking arrangement’ with your employer, and work at home on a regular basis you should still be able to make a claim if: